zackse/taskforge/src/docs/contributing/contributing_code.rst

 Getting the Code
 ++++++++++++++++

-Before you begin development on Taskforge you of course will need to download the repository.
-To do this open your shell of choice and run the following
+Before you begin development on Taskforge you will need to download the repository.
+To do this open your shell of choice and run the following command:
-command:

 .. console::